geanfelipe/interpretador/README.md

 ### Guideline ###

-Ao iniciar a sessão é construído a partir *do objeto* response um objeto javascript singleton(JSON), com a seguinte estrutura:
+Ao iniciar a sessão é construído a partir do objeto response um objeto javascript singleton(JSON), com a seguinte estrutura:
 $rootScope.Models =
-{
+{ ---
   *nome_da_secretaria:nome_do_setor*
   {
     nome_do_formulario